2024 Premier Lacrosse League season: Trades

 On June 12, the California Redwoods traded Saint Joseph's rookie, Levi Anderson, to the Maryland Whipsnakes for a 2025 4th-round pick.
 Anderson was the Redwoods' 3rd round pick in the 2024 draft.
 He was activated from the Unavailable-to-travel list and debuted on June 28 against the New York Atlas.

 On August 6th, the Philadelphia Waterdogs traded midfielder Ryan Conrad to the Maryland Whipsnakes for a 2025 2nd-round pick.
 Conrad spent 5 seasons with the Waterdogs and played in 7 games in 2024, scoring 5 goals and 1 assist.
 This trade came after the Waterdogs were the first team to be eliminated from playoff contention.

 On August 13th, the Maryland Whipsnakes traded midfielder Jackson Morrill to the Utah Archers for a 2025 3rd-round pick.
-Morrill was traded to from the Chrome to the Whipsnakes in 2023 where he played 4 games, notching 2 goals and 8 assists.
+Morrill was traded from the Chrome to the Whipsnakes in 2023 where he played 4 games, notching 2 goals and 8 assists.
 This trade came at the trade deadline, Morrill was not activated for week 11.